Flexberry/flexberry.github.io/pages/products/flexberry-orm/data-object/fo_object-status.en.md

 ### AutoAltered

 Status `Altered` can be calculated automatically at the time you call `GetStatus`.
 This requires the class of the data object attribute to the attribute `AutoAltered`.
-If this attribute is not assigned, then set status `Altered` programmer must perform `вручную`.
+If this attribute is not assigned, then set status `Altered` programmer must perform» «manually.
 You should carefully use this opportunity to remember that the installation `AutoAltered` slows down because *each time the status of the real test object properties data on the change*.
 Default `AutoAltered=True;`

 There is a possibility not to be recalculated after the status of the established `AutoAltered`, it is necessary to call the method `GetStatus(false)`.